se2p/whisker/servant/README.md

                                 "../dist/index.html")
   -s, --scratchPath <Path>      Scratch project to run -t, --testPath <Path>         Tests to run
-  -f, --frequency <Integer>     Refreshrate of scratch in hz (default: 30) -d, --isHeadless              If should run headless (d like in decapitated) -p, --numberOfTabs <Integer>  The number of tabs to execute the tests in (default: 1)
+  -w, --errorWitnessPath <Path> A JSON error witness to replay -f, --frequency <Integer>     Refreshrate of scratch in hz (default: 30) -d, --isHeadless              If should run headless (d like in decapitated) -p, --numberOfTabs <Integer>  The number of tabs to execute the tests in (default: 1)